Whistleblowers: The In-house Perspective

 Generally, allegations can be split into three categories:

-- Allegations of wrongdoing, including internal fraud and breaches of the code of conduct or policies and procedures.
-These generally can be investigated by internal corporate investigators, or external forensic firms with internal or external legal advice and oversight if required.
+- allegations of wrongdoing, including internal fraud and breaches of the code of conduct or policies and procedures.
+These generally can be investigated by internal corporate investigators, or external forensic firms with internal or external legal advice and oversight if required; and

 21.3 Employee approaches to whistleblowers